 Siemens plans to spin off its struggling gas and power unit to prepare it for a potential stock market listing next year (Christof STACHE)

-Berlin (AFP) – Shares in German industrial conglomerate Siemens jumped Wednesday, after the group reported steady profits in the second quarter and announced the spinoff of its historic power and gas unit a day before.
+Berlin (AFP) – German industrial conglomerate Siemens said Wednesday it was sticking to its targets for 2018-19 after a steady second quarter, having announced the spinoff of its historic power and gas unit a day before.

-Net profits at the group fell five percent year-on-year, to 1.9 billion euros between January and March.
+Net profits at the group fell five percent year-on-year, to 1.9 billion euros ($2.1 billion) between January and March.

 Meanwhile revenues were up two percent adjusting for currency effects, at 20.9 billion euros.

-Meanwhile the mothership will “enter into a new era to become an even stronger and more focused Siemens,” CEO Kaeser said.
+In 2019, “we enter into a new era to become an even stronger and more focused Siemens,” chief executive officer Joe Kaeser said in a statement.

-Looking ahead to its full 2018-19 year, Siemens remained cautiously confident, aiming for “moderate growth in revenue” and a profit margin of 11 to 12 percent in its core industrial businesses, adjusting for portfolio and currency effects.
+Looking ahead to the full year, Siemens remained cautiously confident, aiming for “moderate growth in revenue” and a profit margin of 11 to 12 percent in its core industrial businesses, adjusting for portfolio and currency effects.

 Disclaimer: Validity of the above story is for 7 Days from original date of publishing.
 Source: AFP.